mcseves/mcseves.github.io/_posts/2020-12-07-the-ux-of-soil-part-1.markdown

 {% include image.html url="/assets/img/ux-of-soil-1-garden.png"%}

 Our next stop was the allotment area at Kensington Garden, a spot the volunteers suggested.
 Even though no one was around, we spotted a coop with chicken.
-Through little rituals, chicken depends a lot on soil interactions to live: for cleaning and bathing, eating, and even communicating with each other.
+Through little rituals, chicken depend a lot on soil interactions to live: for cleaning and bathing, eating, and even communicating with each other.

 {% include image.html url="/assets/img/ux-of-soil-1-coop.png"%}